TheOneric/UNM_1.6.4/README.md

 # License
 Well, … Licensing is a bit tricky since this is a Minecraft Mod and thus builds upon Mojang's/Microsoft's Minecraft.
-As far as this is possible I want to release the source code as GPLv3 or later. and non-code resources are released under CC-BY-SA 3.0 or later, as far as possible.
+As far as this is possible I want to release the source code as LGPLv3 or later.
+(with special linking exception for Minecraft) Non-code resources are released under CC-BY-SA 3.0 or later, as far as possible.

-This also overrules any stricter licensing conditions I may have used earlier, for older builds everyone is as of now free to choose either the original licensing conditions or the one laid out here (GPLv3 and CC-BY-SA).
+This also overrules any stricter licensing conditions I may have used earlier, for older builds everyone is as of now free to choose either the original licensing conditions or the one laid out here (LGPLv3 and CC-BY-SA).